Use and Security of Information Systems

 9.3.1 Any new systems must be fully tested prior to implementation to ensure they are secure and will not have a negative effect on Polytechnic operations or expose the Polytechnic to risk.

-9.3.2 Any learner developed systems must comply with the guidelines set out in the Product to Production specification (Use and Security of Information Systems - SOP).
+9.3.2 Any ākonga-developed systems must comply with the guidelines set out in the Product to Production Specification (Use and Security of Information Systems Appendix One).

 9.3.3 ISS are responsible for ensuring that all systems are secure and patched to an appropriate level in accordance with vendor recommendations and this policy.

-9.4 Disaster recovery & Incident Management
+9.4 Disaster Recovery and Incident Management

-9.4.2 lncident management
+9.4.2 lncident Management

 9.4.2.2.
 Incidents will be classified by severity and reported on.